 “I wasn’t trying to be malicious.
 I didn’t mean to disrespect anyone.
 But professional golfers choke for two things: cash and prestige.
 And the PGA Tour has the most of both.”

-I do think that Azinger honestly believes the U.S. Tour is tops in the world; its current crop of 25- 35year-old players is pretty darned good — maybe they’ll turn this Ryder Cup thing around (can’t wait for Whistling Straits in September).
+I do think that Azinger honestly believes the U.S. Tour is tops in the world; its current crop of 25- to 35-year-old players is pretty darned good — maybe they’ll turn this Ryder Cup thing around (can’t wait for Whistling Straits in September).
 But he also got caught here nakedly promoting the PGA Tour, which is something TV commentators are paid to do.
 Peter Kostis, the former CBS analyst, explained this dynamic on last week’s No Laying Up podcast.
 He described his once running afoul of TV and Tour bigwigs upon asking a rookie winner what it felt like to earn a place in The Masters field.

 “I got a phone call the next day from New York [CBS Headquarters],” Kostis said.
 “They’d got a phone call from the commissioner who was upset that I didn’t say first off that he had won 500 FedEx Cup points!
 And he didn’t want me talking about majors.”

 Kostis lost his job with CBS at the end of 2019, so he does have an axe to grind.
 But it’s impossible to listen to him and not think of Azinger.
-“The Tour wants more control over what’s being said,” Kostis said.
+“The Tour wants more control over what’s being said,” Kostis continued.
 “They want more cheerleaders on the telecast, people who will — quote unquote — promote the Tour’s product.”